jpfulton/gatsby-remark-copy-button/README.md

 [CONTRIBUTING.md](./CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)
 documentation.

-To submit a bug or feature request, please open a issue [here](https://github.com/jpfulton/gatsby-remark-copy-button/issues/new/choose).
+To submit a bug or feature request, please open an issue [here](https://github.com/jpfulton/gatsby-remark-copy-button/issues/new/choose).

 To report create a security advisory, please reference the